Kankoda/LicenseKit/README.md

 ## About LicenseKit

-LicenseKit helps you protect your software with commercial licenses.
-It supports all major Apple platforms (iOS, iPadOS, macOS, tvOS and watchOS) and can validate licenses on-device and over remote web requests.
+LicenseKit helps you protect your software with commercial licenses on all major Apple platforms (iOS, iPadOS, macOS, tvOS and watchOS).

-You can define licenses with code code that is compiled into the product binary, read licenses from files that are bundled within the binary, validate licenses over remote web requests, etc.
+You can define licenses with code that is compiled into the product binary, read licenses from files that are bundled within the binary or from any accessible URL, validate licenses over web requests, etc.

 Licenses can specify and validate expiration date, platform (iOS, iPadOS, macOS, watchOS, etc.), bundle ID, tier, specific features, and much more.